-The planning and design of animal mortality facilities or processes must conform to all federal,

-State and local laws, rules and regulations.
+The planning and design of animal mortality facilities or processes must conform to all Federal, State and local laws, rules and regulations.
 This includes provisions for closing and/or removing the facility where required.

-All structural components integral to animal mortality management shall meet the structural loads and design criteria as described in NRCS CPS 313, Waste Storage Facility, unless otherwise designated.
+All structural components integral to animal mortality management shall meet the structural loads and design criteria as described in the conservation practice standard, Waste Storage Facility (313), unless otherwise designated.

-Where an animal mortality facility may be damaged by surface runoff, the runoff shall be diverted away from the facility.
+Where an animal mortality facility can be damaged by surface runoff, the runoff shall be diverted away from the facility.